December 25

 2. Eugenia’s faith led her family to the path of sainthood.
 Her father,

-mother and her servants Protus and Hyacinthus who were martyred
+mother and her servants, Protus and Hyacinthus, who were martyred

-are also honoured as saints.
+are also honored as saints.

-3. According to legend, Eugenia after her death appeared to her mother
+3. According to legend, Eugenia, after her death, appeared to her mother.

 in a dream to inform her of the day she will be killed.